timo-cmd2/PiHopper/README.md

 **Current calculation running on my machine:
- Multithreaded Pi computations to 1 billions of digits on my `i7-quadcore`**
+ Multithreaded Pi computations to 1 billions of digits on my `Lenovo L13 i7-quadcore`**